Liupeter01/FullStackChattingDemo/README.md

    client-output-buffer-limit replica 256mb 64mb 60
    client-output-buffer-limit pubsub 32mb 8mb 60

-   # Redis calls an internal function to perform many background tasks, like
-   # closing connections of clients in timeout, purging expired keys that are
-   # never requested, and so forth.
-   #
-   # Not all tasks are performed with the same frequency, but Redis checks for
-   # tasks to perform according to the specified "hz" value.
-   #
    # By default "hz" is set to 10.
 Raising the value will use more CPU when
    # Redis is idle, but at the same time will make Redis more responsive when
    # there are many keys expiring at the same time, and timeouts may be